Kaimc2/Arcane-Shooter/README.md

 ## About
 Arcane Shooter is a first-person shooter (FPS) game set in a fantasy world where players engage in combat using magic powers.
 The game combines traditional FPS mechanics with unique magical abilities.
-The game can be played solo against AI-controlled bots or against other players in multiplayer.
+The game can be played solo against AI-controlled bots or against other players in multiplayer (Multiplayer not finished).

 ## Features
 ### Magic Wands